How do They Want to Talk?

-Have you ever met someone who you just couldn’t get through to?
-There could be many reasons for this, one of the most common is different communication styles.
+Have you ever met someone with whom you couldn’t get through?
+There could be many reasons for this; one of the most common is the use of different communication styles.

-Communication styles are deeply engrained, based on hereditary and environmental factors.
-Our “style” tends to remain rather constant through life.
+Communication styles are deeply ingrained, influenced by both hereditary and environmental factors.
+Our “style” tends to remain relatively constant through life.
 Since it’s all we know, many leaders have a communication style knowledge gap.

 We Are Biased, Communication Style Biased

 Communication style bias could be the most common bias.
 Bias is likely to surface when you meet someone who displays a style distinctly different from your own.
-For example introverts and extroverts may have a hard time relating to each other.
+For example, introverts and extroverts may struggle to relate to each other.

 Overcoming Communication Barriers

 Awareness of our own style is the first step toward developing strong interpersonal relationships.
-Successful leaders learn to appreciate different styles and adapt.
+Successful leaders learn to appreciate diverse styles and adapt accordingly.

 Choose Their Medium